CSS

 </html>

 The "cascading" is CSS means if you have multiple styles applied to the same element and conflicting, for example trying to set the color of the same font, the style that will be applied is the one closer to the tag.
 So the inline style will have a priority over non-inline, then it depends on the position in the stylesheet.
-Some attributes have the same function as some styles.
-For example, what color will the following rectangle be?

 <!DOCTYPE html>